 This is particularly important when the called method comes from code you don't own (e.g., a third-party library).
 You don't want to depend too much on external factors when developing long-lasting code.

-What is the difference between exceptions and errors
+What is the difference between exceptions and errors?

-How to create custom exceptions
+How to create PHP custom exceptions

 One interesting fact about Exceptions is the ability to create your own.
 It's really easy, too; all you have to do is create a class that extends the Exception class: